TarikEren/cpp_virtual_machine/README.md

 # cpp_virtual_machine

-A shell made in c++ that takes in commands and manipulates a basic computer simulation made in c++ (Still work in progress, functionality might change drastically.)
+A cli program made in c++ that takes in commands and manipulates a basic computer simulation made in c++ (Still work in progress, functionality might change drastically.)

+(Will add a makefile in the future.)

 ### Usage

-Simply build and run ./cpp_virtual_machine (Will add a makefile in the future.)
+Simply build and run cpp_virtual_machine.
+It's recommended to run the program from the terminal directly as it's a CLI program.

-### Shell commands (Will add more)
+### Shell commands

 compile: Compiles a .basm file and executes machine functions.
   Usage: compile filename.basm